How to uninstall AnalyzerSearch adware from the operating system?

 What is AnalyzerSearch?

-AnalyzerSearch is an adware-type application with browser hijacker qualities.
-Following successful infiltration, this app runs intrusive advertisement campaigns and makes alterations to browser settings - in order to promote fake search engines.
-Due to the dubious techniques used to distribute AnalyzerSearch, it is also considered to be a PUA (Potentially Unwanted Application).
-Furthermore, most PUAs collect browsing-related information and it is highly likely that AnalyzerSearch possesses such data-tracking abilities as well.
+AnalyzerSearch is an adware-type application with browser hijacker characteristics.
+Following successful infiltration, this app runs intrusive advertisement campaigns and makes alterations to browser settings to promote fake search engines.
+Due to the dubious techniques used to proliferate AnalyzerSearch, it is also classified as a Potentially Unwanted Application (PUA).

 Name | Ads by AnalyzerSearch |